Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 an Agent works.

 You can create brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
-There are 3 types of brains :
+There are 3 kinds of brains :
 The **Learning Brain** is a brain that uses a Neural Network to take decisions.
 When the Brain is checked as `Control` in the Academy **Broadcast Hub**, the external process will be taking decisions for the agents